motibytes/SorceRawr.github.io/_posts/2021-06-07-Radical-AntiLack.md

 The focus to get out of the lacking worldview and into abundance is gratitude.
 Gratitude is a kind of practice of an action because it is not simply a thought, it is a thought accompanied by feeling.
 These kinds of thoughts, charged with emotion, are more powerful than dead repetition, and have the power to shift what our world looks and feels like, into another worldview.

 To do this, choose something to feel grateful for, then set the Intention to feel thankful for the thing.
 The intention is the only important part, and that is enough to generate the thankfulness.
 This thankfulness is Appreciation, to appreciate the value of something that you are grateful is here and not lost.
+This feeling is the feeling that something is wonderful, remarkable, exciting, interesting.
+If this absolutely does not work for you in the slightest, then imagine what it would feel like to feel such feelings.
+Pretend that it is marvelous.

 Choose your heartbeat, or your breath, or water, or light, or air to be grateful for, and look into its true value.
 We tend to diminish the value of incredibly important gifts of life because of their vast abundance and because we do not expect them to leave us.
 However, there is no guarantee that you will have another breath after this moment at all.
 This precious gift and many others